KauzClay/docs-tap/supply-chain/reference/supplychain-cli/tanzu_supplychain_component_get.hbs.md

 # tanzu supplychain component get

-Get details of a component
+This topic gives you command-specific information for the Tanzu Supply Chain CLI.

 ## Synopsis

 Get the details of the specified component within a namespace.

-component get configuration options include:
+`component get` configuration options include:

 - Specify the namespace of the component (optional)
 - Output the component formatted
 - Show more details of the component